PlanScore/PlanScore/README.md

 ## Data CSVs

-The datasets which power the site, are under the `data/` folder.
+The datasets which power the site, are under the `WEBSITE_OUTPUT/data/` folder.
+Most of `WEBSITE_OUTPUT` is gitignored, with the exception of this folder and static images.

 Data dictionary for bias CSVs: https://docs.google.com/spreadsheets/d/1eMwwL8eaxD3aAyiy410yt79Cik2GV31WrXWyzFsiSTs/edit#gid=1340292617